scientific-python/blog.scientific-python.org/content/posts/scientific-python/dev-summit-2/index.md

 ### SciPy

-Several of the SciPy developers were present, and we used the opportunity to celebrate Dan Schult joining as a core developer.
+Several of the SciPy developers were present, and we used the opportunity to celebrate Dan Schult joining as a core developer 🎉!
-Matt and Pamphile did some work on the new distribution infrastructure, Dan worked on sparse (remotely with CJ), and newly-supported [`const` statements added to Cython code](https://github.com/scipy/scipy/pull/20891) got reviewed and merged.
+Matt and Pamphile did some work on the new distribution infrastructure, Dan worked on sparse (remotely with CJ), and a [PR adding newly-supported `const` statements to Cython code](https://github.com/scipy/scipy/pull/20891) got reviewed and merged.
+Eric isolated [a non-deterministic bug in Sphinx](https://github.com/sphinx-doc/sphinx/issues/12409) that was impacting parallel builds of SciPy's documentation.
+He found a work-around that had been eluding the team for months!

 ### Unplanned collaborations